JustABeginning/JustABeginning/README.md

 - 👋 Hi, I’m @JustABeginning
 - 👀 I’m interested in coding, exploring new wonders
 - 🌱 I’m currently learning Electrical Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : thedavidjones.4114@gmail.com
+- 📫 How to reach me : saswata2812@gmail.com

 <!---
 JustABeginning/JustABeginning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.